 4.1.
 TIME mode settings

-The first thing you'll want to do with your Suunto Cobra2, is to set the TIME mode shortcuts: alarm, time, date, units, backlight, and tones.
+The first thing you'll want to do with your Suunto D4, is to set the alarm, time, dual time, date, units, backlight, and tones.
 In this section, we look at how to do this.